 (a) Effect of Order.

 (1) Generally.
-After the effective date of an order placing an attorney on inactive status, the attorney (A) may not engage in any conduct prohibited to a disbarred or suspended attorney under Rule 19-742 (a), and (B) except as provided in subsection (a)(2) of this Rule, must perform the duties required by Rule 19-742 (c).
+After the effective date of an order transferring an attorney to disability inactive status, the attorney (A) may not engage in any conduct prohibited to a disbarred or suspended attorney under Rule 19-741 (a), and (B) except as provided in subsection (a)(2) of this Rule, must perform the duties required by Rule 19-741 (c).

 (d) Conditions on Reinstatement.
 In an order that places an attorney on inactive status, the Court may permit the attorney to apply for reinstatement after a minimum period of time and upon conditions specified in Rule 19-753.

 (e) Other Provisions of Rule 19-741.
 The provisions of Rule 19-741 (f), (g), (h), and (i) shall apply with respect to an order entered under this Rule.